josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

   * `~/.bash_profile` add `export PATH="$PATH:~/scripts"` to add scripts dir to path, global .sh/any cmds
   * `$history` for prev commands, then use `!###` to execute
   * `cd -` to toggle between last two active dirs
+  * Rename a file by "copying" it within the same directory i.e. `cp file-x file-y` will rename file-x to file-y

 * VIM
   * `:q!` quits and discards changes